Bernso/boLogger/README.md

 - Colour
 - Create your own custom logger
+- Text wrapping
-- Text wrapping (the text will never be on the same level as the logger info)
+  - the text will never be on the same level as the logger info
+  - "\n" will now triiger a text wrap aswell now, before they where mysteriously removed from existence
 - Easy use

 # Options